Relo02/Robotics_academy/README.md

 This repository is your complete learning environment for the **ROS 2 Robotics Course**.
 Everything you need — simulation, examples, tutorials, and development tools — is pre-configured and ready to run inside a Docker container, regardless of your operating system.

-By the end of this course you will have built, programmed, and understood a complete differential-drive mobile robot from the ground up, covering everything from basic ROS 2 communication to real hardware integration.
+By the end of this course you will have built, programmed, and understood a complete differential-drive mobile robot from the ground up, covering everything from basic ROS 2 communication to real hardware integration. we will be covering also more advanced robotic systems, such as quadruped robots and UAV case studies

 ---